NexPlayer/Android-SDK/getting-started.md

 	mNexPlayer.setProperty(NexPlayer.NexProperty.SET_APPLS_PROGRAM_DATE_TIME_PRESENTATION_DELAY, DelayValueInMsec);
 	```

  Then the player will work the same as DASH-SPD case such as suggestedPresentationDelay which is set to DelayValueInMsec.
-The end users are able to be both controlled the latency and synchro- nized by using this property in HLS.
+The end users are able to be both controlled the latency and synchronized by using this property in HLS.

 - **Case 4** : Additional detailed methods: